Bowers & Wilkins (B&W)

 Reliability & Support

-Reliability as an established brand is high, with generally excellent product durability.
+\[\Large \text{0.8}\]Reliability as an established brand is high, with generally excellent product durability.
 After-sales service is comprehensive, with repair support often available for older products.
 However, recent wireless products cannot expect the same long-term reliability as traditional passive speakers regarding battery life and long-term firmware update support.
-There are also reports of changes in support structure since the 2020 acquisition, requiring future monitoring.
+Additionally, potential changes in the support structure since the 2022 parent company acquisition warrant future monitoring.

 Rationality of Design Philosophy

-Product design is highly rational with thorough implementation of acoustic engineering principles.
+\[\Large \text{0.9}\]Product design is highly rational, with thorough implementation of acoustic engineering principles.
 All technical elements are organically combined toward the clear goal of “faithful reproduction.”
-Diamond tweeter adoption is not merely for luxury appeal but genuinely aimed at acoustic characteristic improvement.
-Design aesthetics also emphasize functional beauty, ensuring visual appeal doesn’t compromise acoustic performance.
+The adoption of diamond tweeters is not merely for luxury appeal but is genuinely aimed at improving acoustic characteristics.
+The design aesthetic also emphasizes functional beauty, ensuring visual appeal doesn’t compromise acoustic performance.
 However, some products show designs that aren’t completely rational due to balancing commercial requirements.

 Advice

-• Intermediate to advanced users: The 700 and 800 series are the main targets.
-The 805 D4 is particularly outstanding, condensing 800 series technology into a compact form.
+- Intermediate to advanced users: The 700 and 800 Series are the main targets.
+The 805 D4 is particularly outstanding, condensing 800 Series technology into a compact form.

 We strongly recommend purchasing from authorized dealers.
 There are significant differences in after-sales service and warranty compared to parallel imports.